 How many test results are you sending out?

 If you are sending a modest number of test results each day, then a regular business email account with HIPAA compliance would be appropriate for this distribution.
 However, as your system grows and your distribution climbs from 100s to 1000s to 10,000s of results each day, you will need a HIPAA-compliant bulk emailing provider.
 Most HIPAA compliance services do not allow you to send large quantities of email messages each day.
 You also will then have to consider other factors that accept bulk sending, such as IP reputation and deliverability.
 For more information, see:

 If one email address is HIPAA-complaint, are all the email addresses compliant?

 It is very much up to a provider if the extend the scope of compliance to all addresses in an account.
 LuxSci can and perhaps Microsoft does as well.

 However, just because a provider says that your account is HIPAA-compliant, this does not mean that you are automatically protected.
-You have to be sure that the provider actually includes email encryption with their service (e.g. Google Apps does not include it with HIPAA accounts unless you pay a lot extra) and they may only protect certain messages.
+You have to be sure that the provider actually includes email encryption with their service (e.g. G Suite does not include it with HIPAA accounts and Microsoft does not include it without a lot of extra cost).
+You need to be careful of “Quasi-Compliant” services that do not provide full compliance for your intended use of their services (e.g., actually sending sensitive email).
 We find it very common that providers require your users to tag a message as in need of encryption via a button press or special subject text.
 This is very risky as any mistake can equal an automatic breach.
 At LuxSci, we encrypt all the messages unless told otherwise — this reversal is very much better for your business’ risk profile.
 See: Opt-In encryption is too risky for compliance.